chenditc/safari-download/README.md

 # safari-download
 chrome extension to help download safari books online from http://www.safaribooksonline.com/

+## Prerequisites
+1. You need to have a valid Safari Books Online account which can be used to browse all chapters of a book.
+2. This extension only works for domain http://www.safaribooksonline.com/.

 ## Install
 ### Option 1
 1. Open [Chrome Extension Install](https://chrome.google.com/webstore/detail/safari-books-download/anlpljppoinmpaedoilhjibjehpjhcob?hl=en-US&gl=US)